Typeform/embed/docs/vanilla.md

 ### From CDN

-If you use the lib ss HTML, the CSS is imported automatically.
+As HTML, the CSS is imported automatically.
 Place this code where you want to display your form.

 ```html
 <div data-tf-widget="<form-id>"></div>
 <script src="//embed.typeform.com/next/embed.js"></script>
 ```

-You can embed via JavaScript for more control and specific integration.
+Via JavaScript for more control and specific integration.

 ```html
 <button id="button">open form</button>